 The image Al sent is of a steam train at the Baltimore & Ohio Railroad Station (formerly Buffalo, Rochester & Pittsburg Railroad) here on West Main.
 You may recognize the station building as Nick Tahou’s.

 The photo was taken by Al’s friend and fellow Kodak employee sometime before 1965, because, he says, that’s about when Al printed it from the negative.
-But we don’t exactly when it was taken.
-There is a billboard sign for Neiman’s Liquor Store in the background.
-I found liquor license notices and ads for Neiman’s (at 288 West Main St.) from 1966 going back as far as 1939.
-And the automobile seem to be early 1940′s vintage.
+But we don’t know exactly when it was taken.
+There is a billboard sign for Neiman’s Liquor Store in the background and I found liquor license notices and ads for Neiman’s (at 288 West Main St.) from 1966 going back as far as 1939.
+Another clue… The automobile seems to be early 1940’s vintage.

 Al thinks the photo was taken from the B&O freight house; but the freight house is actually in the shot, to the left of the tracks.
 From the angle I’d say this was taken from the Brewster Gordon and Company building on Canal Street.
 Today it’s known as the SoHo Center , and at one time it was Eastman Kodak Camera Works Building W. Maybe that could offer a clue as far as the date?
 When was Kodak in this building?
 I have no idea.